 - 10. A member of a DBG can rely on another member to carry out some obligations on their behalf as set out in section 32 of the AML/CFT Act.
-These include: - customer due diligence;
+These include:

+- CDD

-- parts of an AML/CFT programme such as record keeping, account monitoring and ongoing CDD;
+- Parts of an AML/CFT programme such as record keeping, account monitoring and ongoing CDD

+- Submitting annual reports on behalf of another member of the DBG

-- annual reporting;
+- Risk assessments

-- risk assessments; and
+- · Suspicious activity reporting

-- suspicious transaction reporting.
+- Prescribed transaction reporting